Skip to content

 characterstring or numbername / 0--3"severe"Unknown value throws; forbidden form pairs throw

-instrumentstring or numbername / 0--5Form defaultUnknown value throws
+instrumentstring or numbername / 0--5Form defaultUnknown value throws; an instrument the form does not accept throws

 scalestring or numbername / 0--3"short"Unknown value throws